Multiple Potentials

 Undergirding Theoretical Framework

-Effective career counselling requires the concurrent analysis of two sets of data: information about the person (interests, aptitudes, potentials) and information about the world of work (a career dictionary).
 Data from a battery of tests, where each test is driven by a different theory, is difficult to reconcile.
 Similarly to help the individual’s exploration of the world of work, occupations need to be classified by the same categories that were used to analyse the individual’s interests and aptitudes.

-Suppose for example career assessment shows that a person’s capabilities lie around mechanical reasoning, and another person’s talents are linked to linguistic intelligence.
-If counselling is to continue, we need a list of occupations that require
+Suppose for example career assessment shows that a person’s capabilities lie around mechanical reasoning, and another person’s talents are linked to the linguistic intelligence.
+If counselling is to continue, we need a list of occupations that require mechanical reasoning for person 1 and a list of linguistic careers for person 2.
+Without such a list, the process of career guidance cannot be completed.

 The Linguistic Potential